 c) Shape factor

 d) Shrinkage volume

 Explanation: Modulus is used for designing of riser using modulus method.
-The freezing ratio is key parameter when we design riser using Caine’s method.
-Shrinkage volume is used when we use shrinkage volume method.
+The freezing ratio is a key parameter when we design riser using Caine’s method.
+Shrinkage volume is used when we use the shrinkage volume method.
 For Novel research method, we use shape factor and corresponding to this we find Y from casting databook which is the ratio of the volume of casting to the volume of the riser.